Cavan ease to Ulster SFC win over 14-man Antrim

 Conor Moynagh, named at 12 but playing a lot closer to his own goals, was able to cut out a lot of Antrim's long balls but gradually the Saffrons started to penetrate.

 Dermot McAleese, Conor Stewart, Mick McCann and Paddy McAleer all pointed with Murray adding a brilliant second after cutting in from the left wing.
-That left it Antrim 0-6 Cavan 0-7 at the break.

-Antrim were not able to build on the promise shown in the 10 minutes before half time.
+That left it Antrim 0-6 Cavan 0-7 at the break but the Saffrons then singularly failed to build on the promise they showed in the 10 minutes before half time.

-Cavan came out and scored three quick points without reply and when Lynch pointed a free to put four between them for the first time, the alarm bells must have been ringing in the Antrim camp.
+Cavan came out and scored three quick points without reply and Lynch's free which put four between the sides for the first time must have set off alarm bells in the Antrim camp.

-Mick McCann's dismissal for a high challenge on Paddy Lynch saw him pick up a second yellow having been booked earlier on.
-Antrim trailed by 0-12 to 0-8 at that stage and it was a decisive moment.
+McCann's dismissal for a high challenge on Paddy Lynch saw him pick up a second yellow having been booked earlier on.
+Antrim trailed by 0-12 to 0-8 at that stage and the Cargin man's premature departure ended any slim hopes that the Saffrons had of getting back into the contest.

-Cavan, who had a serious height and power advantage, had the wind now and they judged it perfectly with McKiernan, Lynch, Martin Reilly and Padraig Faulkner all scoring while Raymond Galligan nailed a booming 55metre free kick to heap more misery on Antrim.
+Cavan, who had a serious height and power advantage, had the wind now and they judged it perfectly with McKiernan, Lynch, Martin Reilly and Padraig Faulkner all scoring while Raymond Galligan nailed a booming 55-metre free kick to heap more misery on Antrim.

 This was a first Ulster Championship game at Corrigan Park in 70 years and while a decent Division Three campaign had led to expectation that Antrim could deliver on home soil, this was a deflating outcome for the Saffrons.